A Healthy Tasmania Initiative

 WIOT was a special program established initially to help us all cope during the COVID-19 crisis, designed to bring community together to support one another.
 During the program, a need was highlighted for an ongoing program of support.

-LGBTIQ+ folk sometimes have more limited options for connecting with others and seeking support.
+LGBTIQA+ folk sometimes have more limited options for connecting with others and seeking support.
 These may shrink even further with ongoing and ever-changing restrictions.

 Uncertainty about whether services and people are inclusive, understanding and respectful can also mean we don’t seek help as often as we should, or that we don’t get the right kind of help when we do ask.

-Anyone in Tasmania who is LGBTIQ+ (gay, lesbian, bisexual, transgender, intersex, queer) or sexuality or gender diverse.
+Anyone in Tasmania who is LGBTIQA+ (gay, lesbian, bisexual, transgender, intersex, queer) or sexuality or gender diverse.
 If you are under 18, we will contact you about what support or services we can offer.

 Anyone who fits into the category above.